 There are many groups students can join during your exchange.
 Our web-page offers an overview of all groups and relevant information.

 No. Parcels must be sent directly to your dorm address and need to be present in Lillehammer to pick up the parcel.
 Make sure to write your full address.
 Parcels/letters with incomplete addresses might be sent in return.
 Remember to include your room number.
 Example for the Smestad dorm address:

 Name of receiver

 Smestadvegen 14 (A/B/C/D) H (room number)

 Everyone driving with a car has to pay the Norwegian road toll.
-It is recommended that students whom are driving to Norway with their foreign car, register their vehicle with EPC plc (Euro Parking Collection) before the journey, in order to easily check and pay the invoice(s).
+It is recommended that students who are driving to Norway with their foreign car, register their vehicle with EPC plc (Euro Parking Collection) before the journey to check and pay the invoice(s) quickly.
 It is recommended that students staying more than two months should register for an AutoPASS contract and toll tag; however, it is not necessary.

 It is required to have winter tires in the winter due to the weather conditions.
 However, if you have all-season tires, it is not required.
-Remember to check their quality prior to departure to Norway.
+Remember to check their quality before departure to Norway.
 It is illegal to drive with summer tires during winter and winter tires during summer.
 Please view the Norwegian Public Roads Administration's web-page for more information on tire requirements and when the winter/summer tires must be used.